 - The animated movie Heavy Metal was ridiculously, obviously not for kids.
 Extremes of violence and sex were fairly common in the short, rock cc-based vignettes that made up the original.
 In the flop sequel years later, the vignettes and much of the music were done away with, and most of the violence and sex were removed, toned down to something in the general vicinity of a PG-13 movie, maybe pushing R at best.
 It seems that even when making a sequel to a blatantly adult animated movie, you still need to make it not too adult.

 - South Park did an episode where everyone indulging in a new drug craze (cat piss) went into the Heavy Metal world.
 They did a great job not only on the animation but on pointing out what makes things allowed or not.
 The entire design of the fantasy world was breasts - walls, chairs, vehicles everything was made of breasts, none of it censored.
 The only breasts that were not allowed were the ones on the woman.
 When she takes off her top the camera cuts away.
-Wall boobs, ok, woman boobs, uh uh.
+Walls with breast, ok, women's breast, uh uh.

 - This is the number one reason for the reputation of Watership Down.
 Hey, it's just cute fluffy rabbits, right?
 We can let our children watch it alone.
 WRONG.

 - The Plague Dogs (from the same team) has less of a problem because "plague" is in the title of the movie; even with plague in the title, though, the marketers still try to make The Plague Dogs look like a kids' movie.
 The poster for the The Plague Dogs reads "Escape to a different world and share the adventure of lifetime".
 Yeah, if you consider the adventure of a lifetime consisting of starving to death, while having crazy hallucinations and trying to avoid being shot.